arainho/awesome-api-security/README.md

 Repository | Description
 ---- | ----
 [API-Security-Checklist]([https://github.com/shieldfy/API-Security-Checklist) | Checklist of the most important security countermeasures when designing, testing, and releasing your API
+[Awesome REST](https://github.com/marmelab/awesome-rest)          | A collaborative list of great resources about RESTful API architecture, development, test, and performance.
+Feel free to contribute to this on-going list.